cryptonative-ch/aqua-js/examples/refund-successful-closed-fixed-price-sale.md

-# Refund a `FixedPrice` Sale
+# Refund a closed `FixedPrice` Sale

 This example demonstrates how to refund a `FixedPrice` Sale using the Mesa contracts on xDAI.

+This only works if a sale is successful and has been closed.

+Before running this please run the close-and-withdraw-fixed-price-sale.ts script for the sale.

-> :warning: **This script automatically send funds to addresses**: Make sure you have funds and are certain this should be done!
+> **WARNING - This script automatically send funds to addresses**: Make sure you have closed and withdrawn sale and are certain this should be done!

 Steps: